Pendfin/Blockstuff/h3_hash.md

 - and some tips when to use tabs, pipes and administrative commands
 - Source: Karvinen 2020: Command Line Basics Revisited (https://terokarvinen.com/2020/command-line-basics-revisited/)

-###  € Santos et al 2017: Security Penetration Testing - The Art of Hacking Series
+### voluntary: Santos et al 2017: Security Penetration Testing - The Art of Hacking Series

 #### 6.1
 - passwords are stored in multiple ways